Shopify Catalog Operations & Automation

 1b.
 All Products List

-Products created from the CSV are live, named consistently, categorized, and published to channels.
+Products created from the CSV are live, consistently named, categorized, and published to sales channels.

 1c.
 Inventory View

-Full inventory view confirming every variant has a unique SKU and on-hand quantity tracked.
+Inventory view confirming each variant has a unique SKU and tracked on-hand quantity.

 1d.
 Product Admin Page

-One product shown end-to-end with title, description, images, variant options, pricing, category, metafields, and search details.
+One product shown end-to-end: title, description, images, variant options, pricing, category, metafields, and search details.

 1e.
 Smart Collection Rules

-Rule-based collection that pulls items by tag for hands-off grouping and clean URLs.
+Rule-based collection setup that groups items by tag for automatic organization and clean collection URLs.

 2. Automated Inventory Tagging and Merchandising Rules

-To reduce manual catalog upkeep, I built automation flows that apply and clear inventory-status tags in real time.
-These workflows ensure products are always labeled accurately, surface low-stock items for action, and remove products from promotional collections once they sell out.
-This protects the customer experience and keeps merchandising decisions fast and data-driven.
+To reduce manual catalog upkeep, I built automations that apply and clear inventory-status tags in real time.
+These automations keep product status labels accurate, surface low-stock items for action, and remove products from promotional collections once they sell out.
+This supports a cleaner customer experience and faster, data-driven merchandising decisions.

 2a.
 Low-Stock Tag Automation

-This automation monitors inventory for each variant and tags products as “low-stock” when quantity drops to five or fewer units.
-It also sends an internal alert and applies a temporary “notified-low-stock” tag that clears after 24 hours to prevent duplicate emails.
-This keeps catalog signals and internal workflows aligned without manual checks.
+Monitors variant inventory and tags products as low-stock when quantity drops to five or fewer units.
+Sends an internal alert and applies a temporary notified-low-stock tag that clears after 24 hours to prevent duplicate notifications.
+This keeps catalog signals and internal actions aligned without manual checks.

 2b.
 Out-of-Stock Handling